carbon-design-system/design-system-website/src/content/style/typography/typography.md

 ## Headers

 The size of a header is determined by layout or template structure.
-Bluemix has several levels of architecture and areas that require varying header sizes.
+Each UI may have several levels of architecture and areas that require varying header sizes.
 Nevertheless, all headers must be sized from the Major Second type scale and paired with a thoughtfully considered font weight.

 ## Body copy

 ### Font size

-Bluemix uses two sizes for body copy.
+We recommend using two sizes for body copy.
 The first is UI specific.
 Due to valuable screen real estate we chose a smaller 14px / 0.875rem body copy size for the standard UI console.
 However, for areas that have prolonged reading, like Documentation, we use a larger body copy size of 16px / 1rem to enhance readability.

 **Standard Console: 14px / 0.875rem**
 **Prolonged reading: 16px / 1rem**